- Docs Home

 A deadlock occurs when two or more transactions are waiting for each other to release the lock they already hold, or the inconsistent lock order results in a loop waiting for the lock resources.

-The following is an example of a deadlock using the table books
+The following is an example of a deadlock using the table books in the bookshop database:

-First, insert 2 rows into the table books
+First, insert 2 rows into the table books:

 INSERT INTO books (id, title, stock, published_at) VALUES (1, 'book-1', 10, now()), (2, 'book-2', 10, now());